An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Computational experiments

-Setting D\&R-BS+MIP$_{\text{TEP}}$ outperformed the MIP solver with warm start for all systems.
-The results attained by the former are superior both in terms of the average gap, with an improvement of $45.74\%$, and the average optimality gap, which decreased from $54.87\%$ to $20.99\%$.
-In particular, the largest improvement was found for instance \texttt{goc9591} with a gap of $-75.10\%$.
-Moreover, D\&R-BS run for less than half the time limit, on average.
+\blue{The} D\&R-BS+MIP-TEP \blue{framework} outperformed the MIP solver with a warm start for all systems. \blue{The framework achieved superior results, with an average cost improvement of 19.20\% and a reduction in the average optimality gap from 30.22\% to 14.74\%.
+In particular, the maximum time spent by the heuristic procedures was 204.80 seconds for system \texttt{epigrids7336}, whereas the largest gap reduction was achieved for system \texttt{goc10000}.
+This suggests that heuristic runtimes depend not only on the number of buses but also on the system structure.
+Furthermore, improvements tend to be more significant for larger systems.}